ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/real-time-data/index.md

 	.on("fail", error -> System.out.println(error));
 ```

-Now every time the storage detects changes that affect the query you're watching, you will receive a changes notification with the response body you'd receive if you had done an HTTP GET instead.
-Furthermore, every time this change leads to an HTTP error response, you'll receive the error object in a fail notification on the client.
+Now every time the database detects changes that affect the query you're watching, you will receive a changes notification with the response body you'd receive if you had done a GET request instead.
+Furthermore, every time this change leads to an error response, you'll receive the error object in a fail notification on the client.

 </article>